luispuerto/R-Cheat-Sheets/README.md

 I keep this mainly a repository for me, but perhaps it's useful for someone so I'll keep it open.

-Last time [RStudio site][] was checked for new sheet was: Mon, 20 Jan 2020 at 16:47 EET
+Last time [RStudio site][] was checked for new sheet was: Tue, 21 Feb 2021 at 13:30 CET

 Checked means that I have it printed.
 You can check what I have pending [2Print](2Print.md).